AnyLog-co/documentation/deployments/Docker/master_node_deployment_process.md

 # Deployment Process
-The following provides insight the work being done in the background to deploy the Master node.
+The following provides insight into the work being done in the background to deploy the Master node.

 For directions to start a master node please visit the [master node](master_node.md) document.

 ## Steps
 1. Set parameters such as:
    * hostname
-   * Local & External IPs (backend of AnyLog if not preset in configuration)
+   * Internal & External IPs (backend of AnyLog if not preset in configuration)
    * `ENV` parameters from configuration into AnyLog parameters
 ```anylog
 AL > hostname = get hostname